Why not exercise tomorrow by walking in Venice?

 Place one of our treadmill virtual walks into your DVD player and step on to your treadmill, Nordic Track, exercise bike, elliptical, or stair stepper.

-The camera pulls you forward past amazing scenery: over the Rialto bridge, down a narrow street, and through a wisteria-adorned piazza.
+The camera pulls you forward past amazing scenery: over the Rialto Bridge, down a winding street, and through a wisteria-adorned piazza.

 Exercising has never been easier or more enjoyable!